 Correction for $X$ errors, for each block of three qubits encoded to $(\ket{000}\pm \ket{111})/\sqrt{2}$ is identical to the three qubit code shown earlier.
 By performing the correction circuit shown in Fig.~\ref{fig:3qubit2} for each block of three qubits, single $\sigma_x \equiv X$ errors can be detected and corrected.
 Phase errors ($\sigma_z \equiv Z$) are corrected by examining the sign differences between the three blocks.
 The circuit shown in Fig.~\ref{fig:9qubit2} achieves this.

-The first set of six CNOT gates compares the sign of blocks one and two of the code state and the second set of CNOT gates compares the sign for blocks two and three.
+The first set of six CNOT gates compares the sign of blocks one and two and the second set of CNOT gates compares the sign for blocks two and three.
 Note that a phase flip on {\em any} one qubit in a block of three has the same effect, this is why the 9-qubit code is referred to as a degenerate code.
-In other error correcting codes, such as the 5- or 7-qubit codes~\cite{S96,LMPZ96}, there is a one-to-one mapping between correctable errors and unique states, in degenerate codes such as this, the mapping is not unique.
+In other error correcting codes, such as the 5- or 7-qubit codes~\cite{S96,LMPZ96}, there is a one-to-one mapping between correctable errors and unique states.
+In degenerate codes such as the 9-qubit code, the mapping is not unique.
 Hence provided we know in which block the error occurs it does not matter which qubit we apply the correction operator to.

-As the 9-qubit code can correct for single $X$ errors in any one block of three and a single phase error on any of the nine qubits, this code is a full quantum error correcting code (we will detail in section~\ref{sec:sec:decoherence} why phase and bit correction is sufficient for the correction of arbitrary qubit errors).
-Even if a bit {\em and} phase error occurs on the same qubit, the $X$ correction circuit will detect and correct for bit flips while the $Z$ correction circuit will detect and correct for phase flips.
+As the 9-qubit code can correct for a single $X$ error in any one block of three and a single phase error on any of the nine qubits, this code is a full quantum error correcting code.
+Even if a bit {\em and} phase error occurs on the same qubit, the $X$ correction circuit will detect and correct for bit flips, while the $Z$ correction circuit will detect and correct for phase flips.
 As mentioned, the $X$ error correction does have the ability to correct for up to three individual bit flips (provided each bit flip occurs in a different block of three).
-However, in general the 9-qubit code is only a single error correcting code as it cannot handle multiple errors if they occur in certain locations.
+However, in general, the 9-qubit code is only a single error correcting code as it cannot handle multiple errors if they occur in certain locations.